jlinoff/pam/README.md

-Note that the record field names "ingredients" and "instructions" are custom _field names_ so you must set the "Enable Editable Field Name" preference to true to enter them.
+Note that the record field names "ingredients" and "instructions" are custom _field names_ so you must set the "Enable Editable Field Name" preference to true to enter them or you must go to the preferences add the "ingredients" and "instructions" custom fields.
+The ability to customize record fields makes the interface more intuitive for users.

 <img src="www/help/pam-fld-name-edit-checked.png" width="300" alt="false"/>

 See the [Enable Editable Field Name](#enable-editable-field-name) entry under preferences for more details.

-Also note that the "ingredients" and "instructions" custom record field names, can be added to the default list in the perefences section.
-This introduces the idea of customizing the record fields in _PAM_ to make things work in a more intuitive way.

 Of course, there are many other types of records that might be interesting to store in _PAM_ that can use the pre-defined record